postindustria-tech/location-php/readme.md

 In this repository, there are tests for the examples.
 You will need to install the package dependencies to run them:

-`cd FiftyOne.Pipeline.GeoLocation && composer install`
+`cd fiftyone.pipeline.geolocation && composer install`

 To run the tests, then call: